How to Cook Farro in Rice Cooker: Nutritious & Versatile Whole Grain Recipe

 2. In addition to being gluten-free, farro is packed with essential nutrients such as fiber, protein, and vitamins A, B, and E, making it an excellent option for a wholesome diet.

-Related Post: How to Make Sweet Rice in Rice Cooker: A Delicious and Easy Recipe
+Related Post: How to Cook Wild Rice in a Rice Cooker: Tips for Perfectly Nutritious and Delicious Results

 3. Farro was once considered an endangered grain, but its popularity has been revived in recent years due to its unique nutty flavor and chewy texture.